Flushing cannabis: how to flush cannabis plants properly

 How can you tell if weed plants are properly flushed in coco?

 The best way to tell if cannabis plants are properly flushed in coco coir is to monitor the run-off water escaping the bottom of the container.
 Your goal is to see PPM levels that are equivalent to the water you’re putting into it.
 If it seems higher than the plain water you started with, keep flushing.

 If you over-fertilize your plants, you will find that you need to flush more then if you are a light feeder.
 Measuring the PPM’s of runoff throughout the grow cycle can help you understand this better.

-If you growing hydroponically, flushing affects your plants quicker than if in soil since the roots are directly in water.
-Some hydro growers will gradually lower the water’s PPM for a few days to avoid shocking the plants.
+Remember f you growing hydroponically, flushing affects your plants quicker than if in soil since the roots are directly in water.
+You’ll start to see yellowing in fan leaves and smaller leaves within a few days usually.

 Are nutrient flushing and salt clearing products like FloraKleen and Clearex worth it?

 General Hydroponics FloraKleen Mineral Salt Clearing Solution and Botanicare CLEAREX Rinsing Solution are salt leeching products designed to help leech excess nutrient salts from your plants.
 They are marketed as helping flush weed plants event better than pure water.

 Having never done a side by side test we can’t attest to this.
 Most growers we know go with the plain water approach.

 But if you want to go the extra mile, or if the harvest window snuck up on you and you don’t have a full 2 weeks to flush then these nutrient mineral salt clearing or rinsing solutions can help you make up for lost time.

 Sometimes shit happens.
 Maybe you forgot and flushed too late, didn’t use enough water, or didn’t flush at all.
 So what happens?